iomicroservices/baselink-nuxt/content/services/tradespeople/plumber/pipe-repair-replacement.md

 Book pipe repair and replacement{{$doc.location}} for fast fixes

 #description
 Leaky joint?
 Burst pipe?
 Time to upgrade ageing plumbing?
-BaseLink connects you with trusted, local plumbers{{$doc.location}} who quickly diagnose and fix pipework issues — whether it’s a minor drip or a major emergency.
+BaseLink connects you with trusted, local plumbers{{$doc.location}} who quickly diagnose and fix pipework issues — whether it's a minor drip or a major emergency.

 #description
 We repair all pipe types, including copper, plastic (PVC/PEX), and older lead or steel systems.
 Your plumber will identify the damaged area, repair any faulty joints or valves, or fully replace the pipework if needed.

 #description
 Repairs are carried out with care to minimise disruption, whether inside walls, under sinks or below floors.
-If an upgrade is required, we’ll swap out outdated or corroded piping for new, durable materials that meet today’s safety and efficiency standards.
+If an upgrade is required, we'll swap out outdated or corroded piping for new, durable materials that meet today's safety and efficiency standards.

 #description
 Every job includes pressure testing and inspection once complete, ensuring there are no hidden leaks or weak spots left behind.

 #description
-If you’re dealing with an active leak, we can provide emergency response to shut off the water and prevent further damage — then carry out the repair once the situation is stabilised.
+If you're dealing with an active leak, we can provide emergency response to shut off the water and prevent further damage — then carry out the repair once the situation is stabilised.

 #description
 Booking is easy with BaseLink.
 Just submit your job online, get an instant quote, and choose a time that works for you.
 Our support team keeps everything running smoothly in the background.

 #description
-All plumbers are vetted, reviewed by other customers nearby, and backed by BaseLink’s dedicated team.
-Whether you need a small patch-up or a full pipework replacement, we’ve got it covered.
+All plumbers are vetted, reviewed by other customers nearby, and backed by BaseLink's dedicated team.
+Whether you need a small patch-up or a full pipework replacement, we've got it covered.

 #description
 Payment is collected on the day of service, with extra time billed fairly in 30-minute increments.
 Book pipe repair and replacement{{$doc.location}} with BaseLink — and say goodbye to drips, bursts and plumbing headaches.